-Over the past ten years I’ve learned a lot about real estate investing.
+Over the past ten years I’ve learned a lot about real estate investing and real estate investing myths.
 At times I’ve had to learn the hard way through costly experiences and mistakes along the way.

 I’ve come to learn that there are a lot of misconceptions and investing myths out there, and my goal is to help dispel those myths so that you can save yourself from making some of the same mistakes I’ve made over the years.